Eldosol Solar Power Station

-Eldosol Solar Power Station is a 40 MW solar power plant, under construction in Kenya, the largest economy in the East African Community.
+Eldosol Solar Power Station is a 40 MW solar power plant in Kenya, the largest economy in the East African Community.

 Location

 The power station is located in Uasin Gishu County, in the Western part of Kenya, approximately 13 km by road, south east of the city of Eldoret.
 This site lies adjacent to Radiant Solar Power Station.

 Overview

-The power station has a capacity of 40 megawatts, to be sold directly to the Kenya Power and Lighting Company for integration in the national electricity grid.
+The power station has a capacity of 40 megawatts that is sold directly to the Kenya Power and Lighting Company for integration in the national electricity grid.
 The electricity is evacuated via a substation near the power station, connected to a high voltage transmission line that passes near the power station.
-The power station comprises 140,800 photovoltaic modules and a medium voltage step-up transformer (400 V – 22 kV).
+The power station comprises 140,800 photovoltaic modules and a medium voltage step-up transformer (400V – 22kV).
 The anticipated annual electricity generation is 74,968,000 MWh.

 Developers

-The power station is under devewas developed by a consortium comprising the entities listed in the table below.
+The power station was developed by a consortium comprising the entities listed in the table below.
 The developers also own the power station, as well as the adjacent 40 megawatt Radiant Solar Power Plant.